hungryram/yooripark2021/content/insurance/boat-insurance.md

 title = "Boat Insurance"
 [banner]
-heading = "We'll help you sail safely with the right boat insurance" [menu.main] parent = "Insurance Plans" weight = 4
+heading = "We'll help you sail safely with the right boat insurance" [search_engine_optimization] meta_description = "Get protection for your boat and crew with affordable boat insurance.
+Talk to an agent at RN Insurance to get the coverage you need" title_tag = "Rn Insurance: Boat Insurance Policy" [menu.main] parent = "Insurance Plans" weight = 4